 Space occupying lesions are self-explanatory in that they are tumors or hematomas.
 Cerebral edema can be caused by a number of things, including traumatic brain injury, an infarction and ischaemic encephalopathy.

 A choroid plexus papilloma can cause an increased CSF production, whilst decreased production can be the result of adhesions on the arachnoid granulations (typically the result of meningitis).
-An obstruction in the venous outflow can be from a venous sinus thrombosis or jugular vein compression.
+An obstruction in the venous outflow can be caused by venous sinus thrombosis or jugular vein compression.

 Management of Increased Intracranial Pressure

-Although early interventions will often be performed without direct monitoring of raised ICP, therapies are reversible and therefore a goal of treatment should be to place an ICP monitoring device.
+Although early interventions will often be performed without direct monitoring of raised ICP, therapies are reversible and therefore the first line of management should be to place an ICP monitoring device.
+The main goal of treatment is to maintain ICP below 20 mmHg.
 CT scans can show a raised ICP (i.e. with the presence of a tumor or a hemorrhage); however, they are unreliable and other methods to define ICP should be performed.

 Intraventricular monitors are considered the gold standard.
 Infection risk is very high with this equipment and occurs in some 20% of patients.
 There is also a small, but substantial risk, of hemorrhage (at around 2%) – this risk is greater in those with coagulopathies.